Cuckoo clock: In England

 Apart from the Black Forest, the cuckoo clock was also made in England in the 18th century.
 It seems that very few of these London timepieces were produced, an indication that in those days, before the worldwide popularization of the cuckoo clock from the second half of the 19th century, there was not a high demand for them.

 There is at least one example, intended for the Spanish market.
 It is a circa 1785 George III bracket clock, eight-day time, three-fusee, verge escapement, which announces the quarters on eight bells and gives the hours on a deep toned cuckoo, pull quarter repeat on command.
 The two pipes and bellows for the bird's sound are located at the base of the case, below the movement.
 Those pipes are placed horizontally, the same position seen in early Black Forest cuckoos.
 Both the dial and the elaborately engraved back plate, read: "Higgs y / Diego Evans / Londres".

 Robert Higgs and his son Peter were in partnership together as Robert and Peter Higgs, and later, between 1780 and 1785 with James Evans, who sometimes styled himself in Spanish as Diego Evans.
 They traded musical and other complex clocks, many for the Spanish market.

 In the mid-20th century, Camerer, Cuss & Co., London, a retailer of Black Forest clocks, etc., produced a few different models in the shape of a half-timbered Tudor style house.
 The bird was cast aluminum with movable beak and fixed wings and the weights were cylindrical, rather than pine-cone shaped.
 They were featured in a Pathé News newsreel in 1950.

-According to author Terence Camerer Cuss, the company hoped to produced them in large quantities, but due to the high manufacturing cost, only fifty were made between 1949 and 1951.
+According to author Terence Camerer Cuss, the company hoped to produce them in large quantities, but due to the high manufacturing cost, only fifty were made between 1949 and 1951.
 One of them, marked "01", was presented by the maker to the then Prince Charles in 1949 and is part of the Royal Collection.